Polish People's Republic: Demographics

-According to the national census, which took place on 14 February 1946, population of Poland was 23.9 million, out of which 32% lived in cities and towns, and 68% lived in the countryside.
+According to the national census, which took place on 14 February 1946, the population of Poland was 23.9 million, out of which 32% lived in cities and towns, and 68% lived in the countryside.
 The 1950 census (3 December 1950) showed the population rise to 25 million, and the 1960 census (6 December 1960) placed the population of Poland at 29.7 million.
-In 1950, Warsaw was again the biggest city, with the population of 804,000 inhabitants.
+In 1950, Warsaw was again the biggest city, with a population of 804,000 inhabitants.
 Second was Łódź (pop.
 620,000), then Kraków (pop.
 344,000), Poznań (pop.
 321,000), and Wrocław (pop.
 309,000).

-Females were in the majority in the country.
+Females were the majority in the country.
 In 1931, there were 105.6 women for 100 men.
 In 1946, the difference grew to 118.5/100, but in subsequent years, number of males grew, and in 1960, the ratio was 106.7/100.

 Most Germans were expelled from Poland and the annexed east German territories at the end of the war, while many Ukrainians, Rusyns and Belarusians lived in territories incorporated into the USSR.
 Small Ukrainian, Belarusian, Slovak, and Lithuanian minorities resided along the borders, and a German minority was concentrated near the southwestern city of Opole and in Masuria.
 Groups of Ukrainians and Polish Ruthenians also lived in western Poland, where they were forcefully resettled by the authorities.

-As a result of the migrations and the Soviet Unions radically altered borders under the rule of Joseph Stalin, the population of Poland became one of the most ethnically homogeneous in the world.
+As a result of the migrations and the Soviet Union's radically altered borders under the rule of Joseph Stalin, the population of Poland became one of the most ethnically homogeneous in the world.
 Virtually all people in Poland claim Polish nationality, with Polish as their native tongue.